mcw-rcc/mcw-rcc.github.io/docs/software/matlab.md

 ## Using the Cluster

 There are several ways to interact with the cluster using the Parallel Computing Toolbox.
 The **parpool** and **batch** commands can be used to create jobs to run your code on the cluster.
 Examples are provided below.
-More information is available on the Mathworks website for [Batch Processing](https://www.mathworks.com/help/distcomp/batch.html){:target="_blank"} and [Parpool](https://www.mathworks.com/help/distcomp/parpool.html){:target="_blank"}.
+More information is available on the MathWorks website for [Batch Processing](https://www.mathworks.com/help/distcomp/batch.html){:target="_blank"} and [Parpool](https://www.mathworks.com/help/distcomp/parpool.html){:target="_blank"}.

 ### Batch